lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 The first line creates a LAMMPS class instance and passes the command line arguments and the global communicator to its constructor.
-The second line tells the LAMMPS instance to process the input (either from standard input or the provided input file) until the end.
-And the third line deletes that instance again.
-The remainder of the main.cpp file are for error handling, MPI configuration and other special features.
+The second line triggers the LAMMPS instance to process the input (either from standard input or a provided input file) until the simulation ends.
+The third line deletes the LAMMPS instance.
+The remainder of the main.cpp file has code for error handling, MPI configuration, and other special features.

-In the constructor of the LAMMPS class instance the basic LAMMPS class hierarchy is created as shown in :ref:`class-topology`.
-While processing the input further class instances are created, or deleted, or replaced and specific member functions of specific classes are called to trigger actions like creating atoms, computing forces, computing properties, propagating the system, or writing output.
+The basic LAMMPS class hierarchy which is created by the LAMMPS class consturctor is shown in :ref:`class-topology`.
+When input commands are proccesed additional class instances are created, or deleted, or replaced.
+Likewise specific member functions of specific classes are called to trigger actions such creating atoms, computing forces, computing properties, time-propagating the system, or writing output.

 Compositing and Inheritance
 ===========================

 LAMMPS makes extensive use of the object oriented programming (OOP) principles of *compositing* and *inheritance*.
 Classes like the ``LAMMPS`` class are a **composite** containing pointers to instances of other classes like ``Atom``, ``Comm``, ``Force``, ``Neighbor``, ``Modify``, and so on.
 Each of these classes implement certain functionality by storing and manipulating data related to the simulation and providing member functions that trigger certain actions.
-Some of those classes like ``Force`` are a composite again containing instances of classes describing the force interactions or ``Modify`` containing and calling fixes and computes.
-In most cases (e.g. ``AtomVec``, ``Comm``, ``Pair``, or ``Bond``) there is only one instance of those member classes allowed, but in a few cases (e.g. ``Region``, ``Fix``, ``Compute``, or ``Dump``) there can be multiple instances and the parent class is maintaining a list of the pointers of instantiated classes instead of a single pointer.
+Some of those classes like ``Force`` are themselves composites, containing instances of classes describing different force interactions.
+Similarly the ``Modify`` class contains a list of ``Fix`` and ``Compute`` classes.
+If the input commands that correspond to these classes include the word *style*, then LAMMPS stores only a single instance of that class.
+E.g. *atom_style*, *comm_style*, *pair_style*, *bond_style*.
+It the input command does not include the word *style*, there can be many instances of that class defined.
+E.g. *region*, *fix*, *compute*, *dump*.

-Changing behavior or adjusting how LAMMPS handles a simulation is implemented via **inheritance** where different variants of the functionality are realized by creating *derived* classes that can share common functionality in their base class and provide a consistent interface where the derived classes replace (dummy or pure) functions in the base class.
+**Inheritance** enables creation of *derived* classes that can share common functionality in their base class while providing a consistent interface.
+The derived classes replace (dummy or pure) functions in the base class.
 The higher level classes can then call those methods of the instantiated classes without having to know which specific derived class variant was instantiated.
-In the LAMMPS documentation those derived classes are usually referred to a "styles", e.g.  pair styles, fix styles, atom styles and so on.
+In LAMMPS these derived classes are often referred to as "styles", e.g.  pair styles, fix styles, atom styles and so on.

-This is the origin of the flexibility of LAMMPS and facilitates for example to compute forces for very different non-bonded potential functions by having different pair styles (implemented as different classes derived from the ``Pair`` class) where the evaluation of the potential function is confined to the implementation of the individual classes.
-Whenever a new :doc:`pair_style` or :doc:`bond_style` or :doc:`comm_style` or similar command is processed in the LAMMPS input any existing class instance is deleted and a new instance created in it place.
+This is the origin of the flexibility of LAMMPS.
+For example pair styles implement a variety of different non-bonded interatomic potentials functions.
+All the details for implementation of a potenetial are stored and executed in a single class.

-Classes derived from ``Fix`` or ``Compute`` represent a different facet of LAMMPS' flexibility as there can be multiple instances of them an their member functions will be called at different phases of the time integration process (as explained in `Developer_flow`).
-This way multiple manipulations of the entire or parts of the system can be programmed (with fix styles) or different computations can be performed and accessed and further processed or output through a common interface (with compute styles).
+As mentioned above, there can be multiple instances of classes derived from the ``Fix`` or ``Compute`` base classes.
+They represent a different facet of LAMMPS flexibility as they provide methods which can be called at different points in time within a timestep, as explained in `Developer_flow`.
+This allows the input script to tailor how a specific simulation is run, what diagnostic computations are performed, and how the output of those computations if further processes or output.

-Further code sharing is possible by creating derived classes from the derived classes (for instance to implement an accelerated version of a pair style) where then only a subset of the methods are replaced with the accelerated versions.
+Further code sharing is possible by creating derived classes from the derived classes (e.g., to implement an accelerated version of a pair style) where only a subset of the derived class methods are replaced with accelerated versions.

 Polymorphism
 ============

-Polymorphism and dynamic dispatch are another OOP feature that play an important part of how LAMMPS selects which code to execute.
+Polymorphism and dynamic dispatch are another OOP feature that play an important role in how LAMMPS selects what code to execute.
 In a nutshell, this is a mechanism where the decision of which member function to call from a class is determined at runtime and not when the code is compiled.
-To enable it, the function has to be declared as ``virtual`` and all corresponding functions in derived classes should be using the ``override`` property.
+To enable it, the function has to be declared as ``virtual`` and all corresponding functions in derived classes should use the ``override`` property.
 Below is a brief example.

 .. code-block:: c++